cicsdev/cics-java-liberty-springboot-jdbc/blog/blog.md

 |Liberty datasource |T2     |false         |false               |rollback CICS UOW   |
 |Liberty dataSource |T4     |true or false |true                |commit database udpate     |

-To avoid this situation a JTA transactional scope can be used to control the transactional scope.
-If a transactional service endpoint such as `/addEmployeeTx` is used then the service method it maps to creates a global transaction using the Spring `@Transactional` annotation as shown.
-This ensures all the work called from this methods is part of a single global transaction coordinated by Libety.
-This includes the CICS UOW, and any requests to Liberty managed resources such as JDBC type 4 connections.
+To avoid this situation a global transactional scope can be used to control the transactional scope of all updates.
+Our sample provides a set of transactional service endpoint such as `/addEmployeeTx`.
+These map to service methods that create a global transaction using the Spring `@Transactional` annotation as shown below.
+This ensures all the work called from this method is part of a single global transaction coordinated by Libety.
+This includes the CICS UOW and resource it controls such as JDBC type 2 connections, and any requests to Liberty managed resources such as JDBC type 4 connections.

 ```java
     @GetMapping("/addEmployeeTx/{firstName}/{lastName}")